 · Fred’s equity would increase by the remaining $36,000.

 Both partners would also have to conduct a debit entry for any withdrawals they made and reduce their equity balance sheet accordingly.
-They would both need to keep track of each other’s transactions to avoid any confusion or misunderstandings down the road.
+They would both need to keep track of each other’s transactions on the income statement to avoid any confusion or misunderstandings down the road.

 Understand Tax Code

 Every partnerships to carefully abide by all tax laws.
 Since the number of large partnerships is increasingly so rapidly, the Government Accountability Office is urging the IRS to find ways to improve the efficiency of partnership audits, which suggests that audits will be more common in the future.

 The individual partners and business owners must file their own tax return instead.
 However, the partnerships still needs to file Form 1065 by April 1.
 There is a $165 fine for failing to file by the deadline, but entities with 10 or fewer partnerships may be exempt in some instances.